ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

 ### Customization
 <hr>

-In this section you will learn on how to customize your Beagle Scaffold.
-Let's start with the most basic and common one: changing the base Url.
-This will happen when you try rendering your first server-driven screen, which will be right after displaying our demo screen.
+In this section, you will learn how to customize your Beagle Scaffold.
+Let's start with the most basic one: change the base Url.
+This will happen when you try rendering your first server-driven screen, which will be right after displaying the demo screen.

 **Step 1:** Create a new file, called `BeagleConfigurations.swift`.